OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 ## Including custom extension folders

-Version 1.10 of Orchard introduced the ability to load extensions from other folders besides the `Orchard.Web/Modules` and `Orchard.Web/Themes` folders.
+Orchard Core has the ability to load extensions from other folders besides the `OrchardCore.Modules` and `OrchardCore.Themes` folders.
 If your extension is stored and loaded from such a custom location, the client-side asset pipeline will not automatically detect your asset manifest.
 This is because, by default, it only looks for `Assets.json` files in folders under these locations:

-* `Orchard.Web/Core/`
-* `Orchard.Web/Modules/`
+* `OrchardCore.Modules/`
-* `Orchard.Web/Themes/`
+* `OrchardCore.Themes/`

 To add your custom location to be scanned for asset manifests, follow these steps: